House Dems torn over resolution to condemn anti-Semitism after Omar’s comments

 Greenblatt condemned the attacks Omar has faced for her own Islamic faith, but that a congressional resolution would “send the unambiguous message that the United States Congress is no place for hate.”

-Some lawmakers are pushing for Omar to lose her role on key House committee.
+Some lawmakers are pushing for Omar to lose her role on a key House committee.

 “The resolution only addresses part of the issue,” House GOP Whip Steve Scalise tweeted Tuesday.
 “Rep. Omar continues to make anti-Semitic remarks.
 These are her beliefs.
 If Nancy Pelosi is serious about denouncing anti-Semitism & supporting one of our strongest allies, she should remove Omar from the Foreign Affairs Committee.”